-Chances are if you are reading this, you’re probably unsure what smart casual attire entails.
-You are not the first gentleman to be baffled by this elusive dress code.
+Chances are if you’re reading this, you’re probably unsure what smart casual attire entails.
+You’re not the first gentleman to be baffled by this elusive dress code.
 A sartorial paradox, smart casual attire is an amalgam of sensible dressing annotated with playful elements of relaxed aesthetic.
 Regardless of its ambiguity, pulling off such a blended dress code is not that difficult, and we can help ensure that your efforts with this attire read clean, straightforward, and stylish.
 Here is our guide to perfecting the smart casual dress code for men.

 Smart Casual vs Business Casual

 When planning your outfit, it’s important to note whether you’re dressing for a smart casual or business casual dress code.
 Although both forms of attire are similar in the way that they blend elevated and relaxed items, each has a unique aesthetic.
 When dressing for a business casual event or occasion, combine elements from your usual office and weekend wardrobes, such as a check business shirt and crew-neck sweater with a pair of dark jeans.

 Formal Casual Attire

 Despite these two being different in terms of styles, formal casual is a great way to dress if you’re heading to a work event or somewhere that isn’t too fussed about formalities.
 A bit like its business counterpart, the key to nailing this look is by mixing key elements from the two styles.
 Start with a classic white shirt and chinos or trousers, a casual blazer, and boat shoes.
 You can add a tie if the occasion calls for it or add a stylish accessory such as a hat or scarf if it gets chilly outside.
 Don’t be afraid of color, either.
 The beauty of this dress code is its lack of definition – it’s what you make of it.